Magnatic70/magnatic-esp/README.md

 After the first deployment to your ESP, the ESP will reboot and search for a known SSID.
 When the default SSID "YourSSID" is not found, the ESP will revert to SoftAP-mode.
 The default name of that SSID will be "Magnatic-unconfigured-[MAC-ADDRESS]" with a default password "espadmin".

+Connect your laptop, phone or tablet to the initial softAP SSID.

 Use WinSCP to upload checkFirmware.js and saveSetting.js to the root of the ESP.
 Session settings for WinSCP:
 * File protocol: FTP
 * Encryption: No encryption